riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-2-passing.png" class="img-responsive" />

-Let's get the task list test to pass, by using some hard-coded values in our template helper.
+Let's get `task-list` to pass.
+For now we're going to use some hard-coded values in the template helper.

 #####/client/templates/simple-todos.js
 {% highlight JavaScript %}